-If your friend or relative was driving their car and was negligent for causing the car accident and your injury, you could file a liability claim and their premium could be increased at renewal.
+If your friend or relative was driving their car and was negligent for causing the car accident and your injury, you could file a liability claim, and their premium could be increased at renewal.
+However, there’s a way to deal with that.
 Read below about our client who got $100,000 from his brother’s insurance and then gifted money to his brother to pay the entire premium.

 The insurance premium probably will not go up just because you sue your friend, family member, spouse, or relative.

 Many insurance companies offer “Accident Forgiveness,” which means the premium will not go up for the first accident.

 Insurance premiums are not always increased because a claim is filed or because there was an accident.
 But an insurance premium might be increased because of an accident even if no claims were filed.

 For instance, you could have an accident without injuries or claims, but if a police report was filed, your insurance company will find out about it and may increase your premium.

 Some claims that can increase an insurance premium are mandatory and required by law.
 When a driver or passenger is injured, NYS law requires that the ambulance bill, hospital or urgent care bill, and other medical treatment be paid by the car’s No-Fault insurance.
 This may or may not increase the premium.